open-aviation/tangram/docs/architecture/index.md

 ## Frontend Plugin System

 The frontend loads plugins dynamically.
 The backend serves a `/manifest.json` file listing all enabled frontend plugins.
 The core `tangram` web application fetches this manifest and dynamically imports the JavaScript entry point for each plugin.
 The plugin's entry point then calls the `tangramApi.registerWidget()` function to add its Vue components to the main application.

+For more details, see the [Frontend Plugin Guide](../plugins/frontend.md).

 <!-- The frontend is based on Vue.js and provides a dynamic, real-time visualization interface for aviation data.
 It is designed to be modular, allowing users to implement their own plugins for data visualization and analysis.